JoeyBF/SeqSee/README.md

   labels.
 - `hammer` 2.0.8 to handle touch inputs.
 - `path-data-polyfill` 1.0.6 to handle curved edges.
-- The "Computer Modern" font for the title and axis labels.
+- The "Computer Modern" font for the axis labels.

 For demonstration purposes, the script `convert_all` takes every CSV file in `csv/`, converts them to JSON using `jsonmaker`, and then converts each JSON file in `json/` into an HTML file using